jtorova5/jtorova5/README.md

 <hr/>

 <!-- Introduction -->
-My name is [Noman Iqbal!](http://nomaniqbal.epizy.com/) and I'm a Software Engineer/Data Scientist.
-I'm from Pakistan, living in Islamabad, and currently pursuing a master's degree in Data Science. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+My name is Jhonatan Toro and I'm a Software Developer.
+I'm from Colombia, living in Medellín.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am deeply in love with Artificial Intelligence, Machine Learning, and Data Science.

 ## 🔥 Streak Stats